Splurfa/GeminiWorkspace/3-System/session-logs/captains-log/log-20250805-02-workspace-refinement.md

 ### Outcome:

 The workspace's documentation is now more organized, consistent, and user-friendly, with clear separation of concerns for note templates, tagging, and overall workspace context.
 This provides a more robust foundation for future work.

+## Session Summary: Daily Note & Tagging Protocol Refinement

+This session focused on refining the daily note template and ensuring consistent tagging.

+### Key Activities:

+*   **Tagging Protocol Clarification:**
+    *   Clarified the inline tag formatting in `tagging-protocol.md` to explicitly state `#tag` without apostrophes.
+*   **Daily Note Template Restructuring:**
+    *   Reorganized Section 3 ("Active Processing & Exploration") in `daily-note-template.md` to group content by source.
+*   **Existing Daily Note Updates:**
+    *   Applied the new Section 3 structure to `daily-note-2025-08-02.md` and `daily-note-2025-08-05.md`.

+### Outcome:

+Daily notes now adhere to the updated tagging protocol and feature a more organized "Active Processing & Exploration" section, improving coherence and tracking by source.